Geometric-disentangelment Unlearning: Introduction

-Empirically, GU achieves stronger forgetting with smaller drift on the retain set, consistent with the theoretical link between reduced entanglement and orthogonality-based retain-invariance.
-Specifically, across three benchmarks using SimNPO~\citep{fan2024simplicity_simnpo}, recognized as the SOTA method~\citep{openunlearning}, adding our geometry-disentanglement projection yields up to 62\% lower forgetting Extraction Strength, 31\% higher retention Extraction Strength, and 8\% higher model utility, and 60\% higher MIA-closeness; on MUSE it cuts Extraction Strength~\citep{carlini2021extracting} for Unlearning by 46\%, boosts retained ROUGE by 17\%, and reduces privacy-leak magnitude by 14\%; and on WMDP-cyber it lowers hazardous accuracy by 0.36\% without harming MMLU.
+Built on a simple and sound theoretical guarantee, GU integrates easily into existing gradient-based unlearning pipelines: without altering core objectives or requiring additional regularizers, only conducting orthogonal projection from forget to retain gradients induced by \textit{existing} optimizer geometry, \textit{which to the best of our knowledge is the first plug-and-play LLM unlearning method with theoretical guarantees on updating-time trade-off alleviation}.
+Our experiments show that GU achieves stronger forgetting with smaller drift on the retain set, consistent with the theoretical link between reduced entanglement and orthogonality-based retain-invariance.
+Specifically, across three benchmarks using SimNPO~\citep{fan2024simplicity_simnpo}, recognized as the SOTA method~\citep{openunlearning}, adding our geometry-disentanglement unlearning yields up to 62\% improved forgetting Extraction Strength, 31\% higher retention Extraction Strength, and 8\% higher model utility, and 60\% higher MIA-closeness; on MUSE it improves Extraction Strength~\citep{carlini2021extracting} for Unlearning by 46\%, boosts retained ROUGE by 17\%, and reduces privacy-leak magnitude by 14\%; and on WMDP-cyber it lowers hazardous accuracy by 0.36\% without harming MMLU.

 Taken together, adopting orthogonality to the retain gradient subspace as an explicit design principle provides a simple yet effective unified theoretical and practical framework for effective unlearning with controlled side effects.
 Our contributions are threefold: